RosarioB/proofifi-mvp/README.md

 # proofifi-mvp
+This is the source code of this [Youtube video](https://youtu.be/rVh7Vz-ZUN8).

 This project is a Next.js starter application that demonstrates the integration of Privy Smart Wallets for signing and executing transactions on the Base and Base Sepolia networks.